Leaving beneficiary details helps streamline estate administration

 The Benjamin order principle is resorted to in difficult situations to overcome practical problems and provide convenience in administration.
 There have been over 30 cases across Australian Supreme Courts where a Benjamin order has been made from 2000 to writing this update (August 2018).

-The Court decided in this case, that in the circumstances, a Benjamin type order be made where the half share of the estate given to “my remaining relatives” was to be distributed between the son and grandson of the deceased sister in equal proportions.
+The Court decided in that in these circumstances a Benjamin type order should be made.
+Basically this was that the half share of the estate given to “my remaining relatives” be distributed equally between the deceased sister’s son and grandson.
 But without prejudice to any offspring of the other sister in case they were ever identified and located, so that they could claim a share of the estate, by tracing the distributed assets.